-We got home and I didn't let my phone out of my sight.
+We got home, and I didn't let my phone out of sight.

 I knew I'd get to talk to her one last time.

-Before sunset, Christian and Jane gave Angus a MUCH NEEED
+Before sunset, Christian and Jane gave Angus a MUCH NEEDED

 I stayed inside and made soup for dinner.